Presessional courses: Frequently Asked Questions

 How will I be taught on campus?
 What are you doing to keep students safe during Covid-19?

-The University is working hard to get ready for on campus teaching and we're looking forward to welcoming you to Birmingham.
-Find out more about learning and studying, your Birmingham experience, staying safe on campus and living in Birmingham to prepare for your campus-based course.
+The University is looking forward to welcoming you on campus in Birmingham.
+You can find out more about learning and studying on campus, your Birmingham experience, staying safe and living in Birmingham to prepare for your campus-based course.

 When should I apply for a Presessional English course?

-Our application deadlines run one week prior to each online course start date and six weeks prior to our campus-based courses for academic year 2020-21.
+Our application deadlines run one week prior to each online course start date and six weeks prior to our campus-based courses.

 Please note that the University reserves the right to close applications earlier in the event that the course is full.
 Due to high demand for Presessional English courses you are advised to apply as early as possible.